mdeller-ping/pf-jwt-bearer-dotnet-sample/README.md

 # pf-jwt-bearer-dotnet-sample

-Demonstrates using PingFederate as the JWT provider for an ASP.Net REST API
+Demonstrates using PingFederate as the JWT provider for an ASP.Net API.
+This sample code uses Microsoft.AspNetCore.Authentication.JwtBearer

 ## Prerequisites

 * ASP.NET Core 6.0
 * PingFederate
+* curl
+* dotnet cli

 ## Assumptions